<

 • Bake — Bake at 425°F until golden brown with caramelized pockets, about 22–28 minutes.
 Watch closely toward the end to prevent over-browning.

-Cinnamon roll focaccia just out of the oven in a well-used baking dish with a caramelized surface
+Cinnamon roll focaccia just out of the oven in glass baking dish with golden crust and bubbling cinnamon sugar filling

 • Make the icing — While the focaccia bakes, beat the cream cheese and butter until smooth, then mix in the powdered sugar and vanilla.
 Add a little milk or cream to reach a drizzle consistency.